 3. Trench Shovel

 One of the lesser-known shovels is the trench shovel.
 Unlike other digging shovels, the head is not very sharp because it is designed for removing loosened dirt and rock.
-You would use a different shovel to dig the hole or trench, and then you would select a trench shovel to finish off work.
+You would use a different shovel to dig the hole or trench and then select a trench shovel to finish the work.

 4. Drain Spade

 A drain spade is an invaluable tool for landscaping.
 It has a skinny head that helps shape the soil to create a perfect hole for transplanting a shrub or tree.
 Although it is used for making holes, they’re better at shaping ground than moving it.

 Making a posthole can be difficult if you do not have a posthole digger.
 It uses two shovelheads that are connected blade to blade.
 This allows the shovel to push quickly into the earth and lift out the dirt.
 The shovel’s design also allows for skinnier holes, which are needed for post holes.

 Whether you are a professional gardener or an avid hobbyist, shovels are a staple in the garden.
 Most gardeners like to have a variety of shovels on hand for planting new additions, removing vegetation, and creating the most beautiful garden possible.

 A garden trowel is an essential gardening shovel.
 Even those without a garden should have one for minor tasks around the yard.
 It is a simple handheld shovel that is used for making small holes.
 You can use it for potted plants or light landscaping work.
 Hikers and campers also like to have a garden trowel for digging scat holes in the woods.

 When planting a new plant, you must create a hole that cuts through existing roots from other trees and shrubs.
 The root shovel is designed to do just that.
 It creates a space for the new plant until it can flourish independently.